Rimantas Šadžius: Second Term (2012–2016)

 Šadžius returned to the Ministry of Finance in December 2012 under Prime Minister Algirdas Butkevičius.
 His second term focused on navigating Lithuania through the post-2008 financial crisis recovery, implementing tax reforms, and enhancing fiscal stability.
 During this period, he chaired the Party of European Socialists’ Finance Ministers Network, where he advocated for measures against corporate tax avoidance and promoted fiscal harmonization in the European Union.

 Current Term (2024–present)

 Following the 2024 Lithuanian parliamentary election, Šadžius was nominated by Prime Minister Gintautas Paluckas to serve as Minister of Finance, succeeding Gintarė Skaistė.
 He took office on 12 December 2024 and has outlined priorities that include reducing income inequality, increasing public sector efficiency, and enhancing Lithuania's economic resilience amid global financial uncertainties.

 In June 2025, Šadžius put forward his candidacy to become the president of the Eurogroup, competing with fellow candidates Paschal Donohoe and Carlos Cuerpo; shortly after, he withdrew his name from consideration, citing insufficient support.

+In January 2026, the Lithuanian government submitted Šadžius as a candidate to succeed Luis de Guindos in the position of Vice-President of the European Central Bank; following a vote within the Eurogroup, the role eventually went to Boris Vujčić instead.